Total serenity at Kenmare Bay

 So you’ve heard of the Ring of Kerry.
 But what about the Ring of Beara – one peninsula to the south?

-In a nutshell, the Ring of Beara is the scenic route from Kenmare to Glengariff (or vice versa), an 85 mile loop taking in some of the wildest nooks and crannies in the southwest.
+In a nutshell, the Ring of Beara is the scenic route from Kenmare to Glengariff (or vice versa), a 138km loop taking in some of the wildest nooks and crannies in the southwest.

 Garinish Island, Bantry Bay, County Cork